 Although the respective surveyors are tasked with reaching an agreed figure for the leasehold extension, in some cases this isn’t possible.

-Such situations tend to arise on high value properties, properties with substantially short leases or where one of the parties is more towards the difficult end of the spectrum.
+Such situations tend to arise on high-value properties, properties with substantially short leases or where one of the parties is more towards the difficult end of the spectrum.

 If you find yourself in this situation you only have 1 option and that is to proceed to the Leasehold Valuation Tribunal (LVT).

 The LVT is a formal tribunal whereby a panel of experts will hear the arguments from both the landlord and the tenant.
-The experts will then make a formal decision on the leasehold extension premium based off the information that has been presented to them.
+The experts will then make a formal decision on the leasehold extension premium based on the information that has been presented to them.

-The LVT panel will consist of a person with a law background, usually a solicitor, a person with a property valuation background, usually a surveyor and then finally a lay person.
+The LVT panel will consist of a person with a law background, usually a solicitor, a person with a property valuation background, usually a surveyor and then finally a layperson.

-Proceeding to LVT is not to be taken lightly and generally your surveyor should do all they can to avoid it.
+Proceeding to LVT is not to be taken lightly and generally, your surveyor should do all they can to avoid it.
 However, if you find yourself in the situation whereby you are proceeding to LVT, you should seek advice from your solicitor at the first instance to ensure that you have taken account of all statutory timeframes and have a full understanding of the cost implications.